 A study of how the history and geography of New Mexico have affected its political, cultural, and economic development.
-(Sp)
+(SP)

-HIS 3103 Theory of History
+HIS 3103 Theory of History 3 Hours

-Examines various theories of history ancient and modern, and introduces historical methodology to students in education, history, sociology, business, and psychology.
-(Fa)
+Examines various theories of history ancient and modern, and introduces historical methodology to students in education, hist sociology, business, and psychology.
+(FA